mozenebula/mini-asr-backend/README-EN.md

 # Whisper-Speech-to-Text-API 🎙️➡️📜

+## This project is still under active development and optimization.
+The current readme document is outdated.
+Please wait for the next version update.

 [Chinese](README.md) | [English](README-EN.md)

 Welcome to the **[Whisper-Speech-to-Text-API](https://github.com/Evil0ctal/Whisper-Speech-to-Text-API)** project!
 This project provides developers with a fast and reliable API, enabling efficient transcription of various video and audio file formats into text using the [OpenAI Whisper](https://github.com/openai/whisper) model.
 It’s ideal for speech recognition, subtitle generation, and text analysis needs.